pytorch/android-demo-app/D2Go/README.md

 System.out.println("D2Go inference time(ms): " + inferenceTime);
 ```

-On a Pixel 3 phone, it **takes about 50ms to infer an image, 11 times reduction in time from the 550ms taken by the YOLOv5 model** in the [Object Detection demo app](https://github.com/pytorch/android-demo-app/tree/master/ObjectDetection).
+On a Pixel 3 phone, it takes about 50ms to infer an image, compared with the 550ms taken by the YOLOv5 model in the [Object Detection demo app](https://github.com/pytorch/android-demo-app/tree/master/ObjectDetection).

 ## [Advanced] Build torchvision ops Library Locally to Use D2Go on Android